 Known locally as Kapalı Çarşı (kah-pah-luh chahr-shuh; "Covered Market"), the Grand Bazaar sprawls over a huge area in Istanbul's historic city center.
 This labyrinthine warren of shops and pushy merchants is a unique Istanbul experience that shouldn't be missed, even if you're not a shopper.
 While parts of the bazaar are overrun with international visitors, it also has many virtually tourist-free nooks and crannies that offer an insightful glimpse into the "real" Istanbul.

-It was a bustling market during Byzantine times, and grew even larger when the Ottomans arrived.
+The bazaar was a bustling market during Byzantine times, and it grew even larger when the Ottomans arrived.
 Anchored by traditional bedestens (commercial complexes of related shops and workshops), over time the diverse merchant shops were connected and roofed into a single market hall — the world's oldest shopping mall.
-At its prime, the Grand Bazaar was the center for trade for the entire Ottoman Empire, guarded by a hundred soldiers like a fortified castle.
+At its prime, the Grand Bazaar was the center of trade for the entire Ottoman Empire, guarded by a hundred soldiers like a fortified castle.

-By the 1950s, the Grand Bazaar had 4,000 shops, bursting with everything from jewelry to silk, and from traditional copperware to exotic imports.
-But then came the tourists, and many local merchants were displaced by glitzy jewelry, souvenir, and carpet shops.
+By the 1950s, the Grand Bazaar had 4,000 shops, bursting with everything from jewelry to silk and traditional copperware to exotic imports.
+But then came the tourists, and many local merchants were displaced by souvenir and carpet shops.

 Even though the bazaar has lost some of its traditional ambience, a visit here is still an irreplaceable part of any trip to Istanbul.
 Enjoy the schlocky tourist zones, but allow time to also sample a bit of the market's outer fringe, still frequented more by Turks than tourists.